cswartzvi/hamilton/docs/concepts/driver.rst

 The ``.build()`` method will fail if the definition found in ``my_dataflow`` is invalid (e.g., type mismatch, missing annotations) allowing you to fix issues and iterate quickly.

 The ``Driver`` is defined in the context you intend to run, separately from your dataflow module.
 It can be in a script, notebook, server, web app, or anywhere else Python can run.
-As a convention, most Hamilton code examples use a script named ``run.py``.
+As a convention, most Apache Hamilton code examples use a script named ``run.py``.

 Visualize the dataflow
 ----------------------